Git submodule support for Adobe repositories git-submodule-support

-When Cloud Manager’s build process executes, after the repository configured for the pipeline is cloned and the configured branch is checked out, if the branch contains a .gitmodules file in the root directory, the command is executed.
+When Cloud Manager’s build process runs, it clones the pipeline’s repository and checks out the branch.
+If a .gitmodules file exists in the branch’s root directory, the corresponding command is executed.

-The following command will check out each submodule into the appropriate directory.
+The following command checks out each submodule into the appropriate directory.

 $ git submodule update --init

-This technique is a potential alternative to the solution described in the document Working with Multiple Source Git Repositories for organizations which are comfortable with using git submodules and do not want to manage an external merging process.
+This technique offers an alternative to the solution described in Working with Multiple Source Git Repositories.
+It is ideal for organizations comfortable with Git submodules and preferring not to manage an external merging process.

-For example, let’s say there are three repositories, each containing a single branch named main.
-In the primary repository, that is, the one configured in the pipelines, the main branch has a pom.xml file declaring the projects contained in the other two repositories.
+For example, suppose that there are three repositories.
+Each repository contains a single branch named main.
+In the primary repository, that is, the one configured in the pipelines, the main branch has a pom.xml file declaring the projects contained in the other two repositories:

 <?xml version="1.0" encoding="UTF-8"?>